wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 If the message isn't displayed, you'll want to check your browser's security settings.
 The settings may be preventing the browser from accepting the cookie.

 ## Client Side Cookies: A Site Counter Example
 Now we know how cookies work, let's implement a very simple site visit counter.
-To achieve this, we're going to be creating two cookies: one to track the number of times the user has visited the Rango website, and the other to track the last time he or she accessed the site.
-Keeping track of the date and time of the last access will allow us to only increment the site counter once per day, for example, and thus avoid people spamming the site to increment the counter.
+To achieve this, we're going to be creating two cookies: one to track the number of times the user has visited the Rango app, and the other to track the last time he or she accessed the site.
+Keeping track of the date and time of the last access will allow us to only increment the site counter once per day (for example) and thus avoid people spamming the site to increment the counter.

-The sensible place to assume a user enters the Rango site is at the index page.
-Open `rango/views.py` and edit the `index()` view as follows:

-Let's first make a function to handle the cookies given the request and response (`visitor_cookie_handler()`), and then we can include this function in the `index()` view.
-In `views.py` add in the following function.
-Note that it is not technically a view, because it does not return a response - it is just a *helper function*.
+The sensible place to assume where a user enters the Rango site is at the index page.
+Open Rango's `view.py` file.
+Let's first make a function -- given a handle to both the `request` and `response` objects -- to handle cookies (`visitor_cookie_handler()`).
+We can then make use of this function in Rango's `index()` view.
+In `views.py`, add in the following function.
+Note that it is not technically a view, because it does not return a `response` object -- it is just a [*helper function*](https://web.cs.wpi.edu/~cs1101/a05/Docs/creating-helpers.html).

 {lang="python",linenos=off}
 	def visitor_cookie_handler(request, response):